 Content

 In this unit students will explore the crusading movement and the world of the crusaders from the first crusade in 1095 to the fall of Acre in 1291.
 Students will consider the various types of crusade – those against ‘infidels’, and those against ‘heretics’ – as well as the justifications that were provided for legitimizing ‘holy wars’.
 Attention will also be given to the emergence of the military orders, such as the Knights Templar, the Knights Hospitaller, and the Teutonic Knights.
+In the final week(s) of the unit, students will consider the modern re-emergence of crusading rhetoric in the West's wars against Islam.

 Unit code: CH3600T

-Unit status: Approved (New unit)
+Unit status: Approved (Major revision)

 Points: 18.0